dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 ### Openshift Settings

 - Prepare the `kubeconfig` file that has the cluster access for a single user with `cluster-admin` privilege.
+- Openshift platform is expected to be ready prior to installing the CDP PvC Data Services.
+Openshift installation is not covered in this article.
+Please refer to the official guidelines from Red Hat.
+- If custom ingress certificate is needed, deploy the certificate using [this](https://docs.openshift.com/container-platform/4.7/security/certificates/replacing-default-ingress-certificate.html) method prior to the installation of CDP Data Services Control Plane on the Openshift platform.

 ### Openshift Container Storage

 - Openshift Container Storage (OCS) serves as the distributed block storage subsystem to persist data for the containers in the Openshift platform.
 Each OCS node is equipped with the direct-attached SSD/NVMe disk.
+- OCS is expected to be ready prior to installing the CDP PvC Data Services.
+OCS installation is not covered in this article.
+Please refer to the official guidelines from Red Hat.
 - Configure the OCS block storage PV as the default storageClass.

 ![](../../assets/images/ocp4/ocp4.png)

-- If custom ingress certificate is needed, deploy the certificate using [this](https://docs.openshift.com/container-platform/4.7/security/certificates/replacing-default-ingress-certificate.html) method prior to the installation of CDP Data Services Control Plane on the Openshift platform.

 ### Docker Registry